 The Dog Food Advisor keeps a running list of all dog food recalls and is a site I relied on for years for good information.

-Choose your dog’s food carefully, so the chance of recalls are slim.
+Choose your dog’s food carefully.
 Mistakes happen but you can place the odds in your favor with careful shopping.

 You Can Buy Quality Dog Food on a Budget